jessepav/lacygoill-wiki-backup/vim/popup.md

 After the mapping has been applied, the  key will pass to the filter, which will handle it as if the global mapping had been ignored.

+Note that this won't  help if you don't press `<key>`  directly, but rather it's written in the typeahead buffer after expanding a mapping.
+See the example in this file using a `z<c-k>` mapping.

 ### It doesn't help!